ukf/ukf-testbed/README.md

 implementing a fleet of metadata validation web services which are referenced inside the testbed as the following named *endpoints*:

-- `v010` represents the current production environment: v0.10 of
-  the Shibboleth Metadata Aggregator, *without* the use of Xalan and extensions.
+- `prod` represents the current production environment: v0.10 of the Shibboleth Metadata Aggregator, *without* the use of Xalan and extensions.
-- `v010x` is ther same as `v010` but with the use of Xalan and extensions for some functionality.
+- `next` is currently the same as `prod`; the intention is to use this to track some set of upcoming changes.

 ## Development mode

-The validator fleet has one distinguished member representing the current production deployment, currently `v010`.
+The validator fleet has one distinguished member representing the current production deployment, currently `prod`.
 This validator's port 8080 is bound to `localhost:8080` as well as being available within the `docker compose` internal network.